pearcej/cppds/_sources/Trees/AVLTreeImplementation.rst

     }

+.. highlight:: cpp
+    :linenothreshold: 500

-Finally, lines 16-17 require some explanation.
+Finally, lines 21-22 require some explanation.
 In these two lines we update the balance factors of the old and the new root.
 Since all the other moves are moving entire subtrees around the balance factors of all other nodes are unaffected by the rotation.
 But